Kiara T. Dunbar

 Artist Biography

-Kiara T. Dunbar (they/them) is a junior majoring in Feminist, Gender, & Sexuality Studies and minoring in Film & Media Studies.
-They are a multimedia artist who utilizes poetry and film to honor the life they've lived while being queer, Black, and nonbinary.
-Following in the legacies of Black artists such as Wanda Coleman, Ntozake Shange, and Cauleen Smith, Kiara hopes to cultivate an image of Black gender-marginalized folks that centers love, community, and Black feminist traditions.
+Kiara T. Dunbar (they/she) is a junior majoring in Feminist, Gender, & Sexuality Studies with an emphasis in Film & Media.
+She is a multimedia artist who utilizes poetry and film to uncover narratives from queer Black communities.
+Inspired by the legacies of Black artists such as Wanda Coleman, Ntozake Shange, and Cauleen Smith, Kiara hopes to cultivate work that centers Black feminist traditions.

-This year, through the IDA Fellowship Kiara wrote poems for their first poetry collection titled i am not a girl!, an archival work for queer, Black gender-marginalized youth.
-As a recipient of the highly-selective Major Grant, this summer Kiara is adapting the chapbook into a short film, set to be completed sometime in early 2022.
+This year, through the IDA Fellowship Kiara wrote poems for their first poetry collection titled i am not a girl!, a chapbook dedicated to queer, Black gender-marginalized youth.
+As a recipient of the highly-selective Major Grant, Kiara is adapting the chapbook into a short film, set to be completed in May 2022.
 They are expanding this poetry project even further as an incoming member of the 2021-2022 Honors in the Arts cohort starting in Fall 2021.

 i am not a girl!